7 Genius Questions To Ask At The End Of An Interview

 4. What are the company’s values?

-Knowing the values of the company and individuals who work there can help you make a decision when the job offer comes through.
+Knowing the values of the company and the individuals who work there can help you decide when the job offer comes through.

 5. Are there opportunities to grow within the company?